Researching courses (you are allowed 5 choices in your application) for undergraduate students is both straightforward and difficult at the same time.

 For some career prospects the status of the university, the course and the people teaching is of great importance.
 Examples could be: legal career prospects, a career in politics, a career in (science) research etc… There are some tools you can use to research this, apart from what you know already.
 In this sense it’s important to bear in mind that Oxford and Cambridge are obvious options, but they are not the only high status options, nor are they the most high status options for all subjects.
 You can find out more on the following links:

-- The Guardian: a similar website to Unistats with more parameters to compare.
-Their education part is also great for keeping up to date with developments in education in the UK.
+- The Guardian: their education part is great for keeping up to date with developments in education in the UK.

 - The Russel Group: a group of universities striving to support the very best research.
 Their member universities are generally well regarded.
 At the same time, bear in mind there are other excellent universities which are not part of the Russel Group.